gear-foundation/gear-wiki/docs/examples/Gaming/tamagotchi-battle.md

 ### Logic

 The main information is located in the `Battle` structure.
-The list of possible player actions is contained in `enum Move`.
 Player achievements are contained in `struct Player`.
 Players are divided into pairs.
 Information about each pair is contained in `struct Pair`.

 Actions of players and admins are passed to the smart contact via `enum BattleAction`.
+The list of possible fighters actions is contained in `enum Move`.
 The list of game events is contained in the `enum BattleEvent`.

 The administrator starts the game by calling the function `start_registration`.
 Players register their Tamagotchi by the `register` function.
 The administrator starts each new round via calling the `start_battle` function, which also divides the players into pairs in the  `split_into_pairs` function.

 Players make moves by calling the `make_move` function, which in turn calls `make_move_internal`.
-It determines the result of the battle in each pair, with the health of each Tamagotchi being directly calculated in the `resolve_battle` function.
+This function determines the result of the battle in each pair, with the health of each Tamagotchi being directly calculated in the `resolve_battle` function.

 Each player must make a move within the time specified in `TIME_FOR_MOVE`.
 If a player does not make a move, a delayed message via the `CheckIfMoveMade` action does the move for them.